yugabyte/yugabyte-db/docs/content/preview/deploy/manual-deployment/install-software.md

 If you are using third party disk encryption software, such as Vormetric or CipherTrust, the disk encryption service must be up and running on the node before starting any YugabyteDB services.
 If YugabyteDB processes start _before_ the encryption service, restarting an already encrypted node can result in data corruption.

-In addition, when enabling or disabling the disk encryption service, first pause YugabyteDB services.
+To avoid issues, stop YugabyteDB services on the node _before_ enabling or disabling the disk encryption service.

 ## Download YugabyteDB